goinvo/goinvo.com/src/case-studies/3m-coderyte.md

   loop
 />

-<Quote quotee="Robert Schulz" quoteeSub="CodeRyte Inc.">GoInvo just handled out customers for us.</Quote>
+<Quote quotee="Robert Schulz" quoteeSub="CodeRyte Inc.">GoInvo just handled our customers for us.</Quote>

 #### P.S. the Morning After
 About two weeks after launch, CodeRyte got a frantic call from the lead manager at one of their largest customers.
 CodeRyte had completely stopped working in the middle of the coder’s shift.
 Our team was simultaneously getting a flood of emails via the app’s feedback mechanism: no patients were entering the system to be coded.